PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 #### Pure Pursuit Parameters

 The module uses a control algorithm called _Pure pursuit_ and it can be beneficial to understand how it works to properly tune (see [Pure pursuit algorithm](#pure-pursuit-algorithm)).
-The look ahead distance sets how aggressive the controller behaves and is defined as follows:

-$$
-l_d = v \cdot k
-$$

-It depends on the velocity $v$ of the rover and a tuning parameter $k$ that can be set with the parameter [RA_LOOKAHEAD_TUN](#RA_LOOKAHEAD_TUN).
+The look ahead distance sets how aggressive the controller behaves and is defined as follows: $l_d = v \cdot k$ It depends on the velocity $v$ of the rover and a tuning parameter $k$ that can be set with the parameter [RA_LOOKAHEAD_TUN](#RA_LOOKAHEAD_TUN).

 :::info
-A lower value of `RA_LOOKAHEAD_TUN` makes the controller more aggressive but can lead to oscillations!
+A lower value of [RA_LOOKAHEAD_TUN](#RA_LOOKAHEAD_TUN) makes the controller more aggressive but can lead to oscillations!
 :::

 To deal with the edge case that the line segment is outside the look ahead radius around the rover there are 2 steps:

 1. The look ahead is scaled to the crosstrack error, which creates an intersection point for the rover to drive towards.
 2. Scaling the look ahead too much can have undesirable effects such as the rover driving a huge circle to return to the path, rather then taking a straight line.
-For this purpose the maximum look ahead radius can be capped with the parameter [RA_LOOKAHEAD_MAX](#RA_LOOKAHEAD_MAX), after which the rover will drive directly towards the current waypoint until it gets close enough to the line segment again.
+3. For this purpose the maximum look ahead radius can be capped with the parameter [RA_LOOKAHEAD_MAX](#RA_LOOKAHEAD_MAX), after which the rover will drive directly towards the current waypoint until it gets close enough to the line segment again.

 To summarize, the following parameters can be used to tune the controller: